-- 1 Those enrolled in the following schools are considered to be the same as application qualification (1), as long as the period is less than four years in total. - · Elementary school, junior high school, high school etc. based on Japanese school education law - · Foreign school in Japan - Overseas educational facilities accredited or designated by the Minister of Education, Culture, Sports, Science and Technology - 2 The university or the school shall be evaluated by an organization approved by a relevant official institution in the country for their education and research activities or recognized as so by the Minister of Education, Culture, Sports, Science and Technology.
+- (5) Applicants who are recognized as having scholastic abilities equivalent or superior to the graduates of university through Pre-qualification Individual Screening for Entrance Examination of the Graduate School.
+(This requirement shall not apply to the foreigners who are recognized as having received Japanese regular school education program.) - Note 1: Those enrolled in the following schools are considered to be the same as application qualification (1), as long as the period is less than four years in total. - $\cdot$ Elementary school, junior high school, high school etc. based on Japanese school education law - Foreign school in Japan - Overseas educational facilities accredited or designated by the Minister of Education, Culture, Sports, Science and Technology - Note 2: The university or the school shall be evaluated by an organization approved by a relevant official institution in the country for their education and research activities or recognized as so by the Minister of Education, Culture, Sports, Science and Technology.

-[IMPORTANT] Notes regarding Qualification Screening for Entrance Examination
+[IMPORTANT] Notes regarding Pre-qualification Individual Screening for Entrance Examination